 Addition and Subtraction Games and Toys

-Tiggly Counts is an interactive math game that is played with iPads and tablets.
+Tiggly Counts (affiliate link) is an interactive math game that is played with iPads and tablets.
 This game is very cool and makes math on a screen become hands-on.

-Monopoly Junior is great for kids aged 5-8.
+Monopoly Junior (affiliate link) is great for kids aged 5-8.
 We just recently started playing Monopoly to work on addition and subtraction and it’s a hit!

 Multiplication and Division Toys

-Say Cheese teaches multiplication skills in a mouse and cheese race game.
+Say Cheese (affiliate link) teaches multiplication skills in a mouse and cheese race game.